freeCodeCamp/freeCodeCamp/guide/english/dns/resource-record-types/a/index.md

 ---

 # A Record
-Maps an FQDN to an IP Address
+Maps a fully qualified domain name (FQDN) to an IP Address